sameo/orka/docs/proposals/network/README.md

 ### Definition

-The *plugins* must be installed on every node in the cluster.

-For that, we have to create *plugins* implementing the CNI specifications.

-That way, the *runtime* (e.g. the node agent) can use the *plugins* to create network interfaces between pods.
+The **orka SDN** implements the [`CNI`](https://www.cni.dev/docs/spec/) specification.

+It is a **CNI plugin** and must be called by e.g. the node Agent through the `CNI` specified command line interface.
+It configure workloads networking according to a set of `CNI` compliant configuration files, as described in the following sections.

 The goal is to be able to:

 - manage networks through the software
 - isolate instance/pods with isolated networks
 - apply network security policies

+The *plugins* must be installed on every node in the cluster.

 ### Scope